ShimaaAbdalraheem/AI-Gym-Coach-/README.md

 ## Fitness Exercise Classifier Model
 ## Overview

 This repository contains a deep learning model for classifying fitness exercises based on Frames extracted from videos.
-The model is built using TensorFlow and Opencv and Mediapipe and is capable of recognizing various exercises such as Lunges, Side Plank, and Upper Crunches.
+The model is built using TensorFlow and Opencv and Mediapipe and is capable of recognizing various exercises such as Lunges, Side Plank, and Upper Crunches and evaluates it as true or wrong.

 <br>